HOME PAGE SEARCH

 In 1841 Gambel left the East for California via the Santa Fe Trail and in July and August of that year he became the first botanist to collect in the Santa Fe area.
-In Santa Fe he collected the Southwest's ubiquitous Oak, Quercus gambelii -- which Nuttall named for him in 1848.
+It was in Santa Fe that he collected the Southwest's ubiquitous Oak, Quercus gambelii -- which Nuttall named for him in 1848.
 (See Gene Jercinovic's "William Gambel: New Mexico Plant Specimens" for more names of plants collected by Gambel and for more biographical information.)

 In September of 1841 Gambel left the Santa Fe area and travelled through Colorado, Utah, and Arizona to California, all the while collecting.
 He eventually gained employment under several Naval officers with whom he sailed along the California coast, again collecting (especially birds) as often as he could.
 Sailing around the Horn, he returned to Philadelphia in 1845, studied medicine for the next three years, received his medical degree, and soon thereafter was made Assistant Curator of the Philadelphia Academy of Natural Science.
 Gambel married, left the Academy because of conflicts with his supervisor, John Cassin, and headed back to California, with disastrous results.
 His group, already decimated by hunger, was caught in deep Sierra snows and almost all perished.
 Gambel survived, but when he continued west out of the mountains, he stopped to aid typhoid stricken miners, contracted typhoid fever, and died at the age of 26.
 Quercus gambelii